 An invitation to tender (ITT) is just that, an invitation to interested parties.
 Receiving this invitation does not mean that you will be awarded the contract.
 Indeed as many as five to twelve other organisations may also have received ITT.
 In some industries, it can be even more.
-You will all respond to the ITT document and the authority will select the most suitable bidder, based on both quality and pricing attributes.
+You will all respond to the ITT document and the authority will select the most suitable bidder, based on both quality and pricing award criteria.

 The same rules apply to the invitation to tender as described in the PQQ blog.
 However, you do have much more room to manoeuvre with an ITT than with a PQQ, as it covers ‘what you will do’.

-The format of an ITT varies widely across industries and services and no two are alike.
+The format of an ITT varies widely across industries and services required, and as such no two are alike.
 Some are prescriptive and some are loosely defined.
 Some lay out very clearly how to respond to the tender document and some do not.

 By broadly following the rules though it is fairly straightforward to respond to an ITT.

 What does an invitation to tender include?